Hendrik Caspar Romberg: Life

 Romberg traveled five times to Edo.
-In an unknown year he attended a theater performance in Osaka.
+On 1 May 1789, he attended a theater performance in Osaka.
 In April 1787 he presented the lord of Satsuma a sweet wine from Jurançon.
 In 1788 he met with Shiba Kōkan, interested in Western painting, and technique.
 Romberg's account of the Sangoku-maru is a scant record of the brief attempt by the Tokugawa shogunate to create a sea-going vessel in the 1780s.
 The ship sank; and the tentative project was abandoned when the political climate in Edo shifted.